-The free, open-source AAS WorldWide Telescope Windows client can power planetariums ranging from single-projector portable domes to world-class facilities with dozens of projectors.
+The free, open-source WorldWide Telescope Windows client can power planetariums ranging from single-projector portable domes to world-class facilities with dozens of projectors.

 In the simplest setup, WWT can run on a single computer running Windows with one monitor for the control interface.
 In more complex installations, WWT can drive a cluster of servers to create a multi-channel dome projection.
 In this mode WWT synchronizes the display video and the data across servers, and manages the status of the WWT server power for each server in the cluster.